josh-works/josh-works.github.io/_posts/2024-10-07-evaluation-of-the-movie-frozen.md

 She enjoys naming when some part is coming. it's a form of readying herself for scary parts, sometimes.
 I see it through a lense of helping her build inner resources to deal with the _tricks_ that adults will sometimes play in moves to get a certain response from you, with or without your permission. (jump scares, certain bits of dialogue).

+## Complaints about other hard-to-avoid-here/now shows

+I don't begrudge Eden for anything that she finds interesting.
+She knows I'm down for everything that's interesting to her, and will help maximize her enjoyment of it.
+(Skipping the scary parts, if any, starting/re-starting the desired bits of media)

+I'll pus

-## Paw Patrol
+### Paw Patrol

 _eden happens to really like paw patrol.
 Again, understandable, from a toddler's point of view.
 I feel nothing but contempt and derision for every adult involved in the production of this show.
 It's canadian, paid for by the canadian state, and ruthlessly reinforces authority, authoritarianism, political control, single family housing, and a very machanistic/industrialized view of nature.
 Extremely car-centric, celebrates all things involving engines, and vastly supportive of police, policing. (slave patrollers, slave patrolling)_

+[deep breath] I've written a little/lot about zoning, and how I perceive zoning to be precicely enough how america did/does things that round to ethnic cleansing.

+Here's [a thing I wrote]({{ site.baseurl  }}{% link _posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md %}) upon discovering a certain document that is what got enshrined/encoded in Ambler vs. Euclid, in 2926.
+Virtually every zoning ordinance that exists in America is rooted in some way in that document, in a way that seems pretty obvious to me.

+So, it's not _exclusively_ american, but it's some distillation of something representing the ideas of european-american-passing decendents of immigrants.

 It's unfair how disney/ppl like this grab the attention in an unfair, gross way, then fills the story with colonialism, authoritarianism, pro-deputized slave patrol propaganda!.

 Eden likes it, and knows that I really don't like it, so often we'll reach great compromises.
 She'll simply choose a different show she wants to watch.
 (E, to me: "put on {other show}.
 I choose it for you, because it doesn't have police or cars". me: "wow, gladly, i appreciate your thoughtfulness about what is easy or not so easy for me to watch.")

-And we still watch paw patrol.
-So here we go:

-[...]
+And paw patrol still sometimes is played.
+No sweat either way.

+#### specific complaints

-- First, the 'patrol' obviously references police, policing, the concept of 'going on patrol', and _always_ a 'patrol' is virtually synonymous with a supremacist occupying force controlling with violence and intimidation the 'native' peoples.
+- the 'patrol' obviously references police, policing, the concept of 'going on patrol', and _always_ a 'patrol' is virtually synonymous with a supremacist occupying force controlling with violence and intimidation the 'native' peoples.
+In america, many police interactions are the slave-patrolling action of [policing jaywalking]({{ site.baseurl  }}{% link _posts/2024-05-24-jaywalking.md %}).
+In [killed by a traffic engineer](https://www.goodreads.com/book/show/201978334-killed-by-a-traffic-engineer), the author mentioned that at one point in time, something like 20,000 people were being arrested for 'jaywalking' in chicago????? my jaw dropped.
+I still hope I am wrong. phew, I checked myself, I am wrong.
+It was Detroit, not chicago, and it was 20,000 people, not 40,000.
+[Here's a link to _all_ my highlights for this book](https://www.goodreads.com/notes/211426719-killed-by-a-traffic-engineer/27372191-josh-thompson?ref=abp).

+Thanks to goodreads, amazon, kindle versions, and the delusion of 'american police', we have the proper quote from the book:

+> In the same 1958 report, AAA says that “it is time that we become concerned with pedestrian violations and unwise walking practices” and then highlights all the progress on this issue in cities like Detroit, which arrested 19,765 pedestrians for crossing against the signal but only 8,662 drivers for violating the pedestrian’s right-of-way.
+The report noted that San Francisco arrested 165 pedestrians for crossing between intersections as compared to 7,304 drivers arrested for violating the pedestrian’s right-of-way.
+But don’t let the numbers fool you; San Francisco also arrested 32,968 pedestrians for public intoxication.

+Thus, i leave it as an exercise to the reader to infer my opinions for what is sometimes called 'police', in the greater united states.

-More specifically, in the USA, where this show is being consumed (even though it's created by a canadian group), the origins of 'police departments' was to _deputize the existing slave patrols_.
-The very concept of deputization is _hilarious_ ("here, random person, have a stamped piece of metal.
-Affix to your shirt, you now have magical powers").
+Therefore, because in the USA, where this show is being consumed (even though it's created by a canadian group, and because of the internet, and colonialism, undoubtedly this show is being requested/demanded beyond the united states, so i bet people in countries victimized by american armies get to watch their kids want to watch this show), the origins of 'police departments' was to _deputize the existing slave patrols_.
+The very concept of deputization is sorta religeous ("here, random person, have a stamped piece of metal.
+Affix to your shirt, you now have magical powers"), and simply conceeds so much that doesn't justify that concession. ("the state", "authority", "retributive justice", AND THE LIVED EXPERIENCE of people on both sides of that police power, like the story told in [Killers of the Flower Moon](https://www.goodreads.com/notes/201736852-killers-of-the-flower-moon/27372191-josh-thompson?ref=abp))

 But to see policing as an extension of slave patrolling, which filled a _desperately needed position in society_ of maintaining the suppression of 'slave rebellions', or 'people of the global majority taking minimum steps slightly reduce the daily oppression of themselves and their loved ones'.

 So, 'slave patrol' energy is strong in American policing.
 BUT!
 In addition to slave patrolling, what other energies got rolled into American policing?
 Slave patrolling dealt with only one of the two primary fears of european americans.
-Displacing native populations was also critical to the formation/survival of the american state consciousness.
+Displacing native populations was also critical to the formation/survival of that group of european-american white-passing immigrants! _Killers of the Flower Moon_, mentioned above, is a good-enough sample of the experience of the people who lived in the greater united states before the immigrants arrived with political authority.
+For someone else's experience of the same people group, I invite a read of [I Saw Death Coming: A History of Terror and Survival in the War Against Reconstruction](). [here's my kindle highlights](https://www.goodreads.com/notes/61676927-i-saw-death-coming/27372191-josh-thompson?ref=abp)

 One of the roles a slave patrol would fill is simply _reminding_ people that violence could happen at any time, and no tactic (rebellion, passive resistance, fawning) could make any individual safe from harassment.
 This is why I don't like to see or hear police (or sirens in general).
 Every time, it's a proclamation, piercing the air and walls and consciousnesses of everyone around, that the local 'slave patrol' is on the move, getting ready to rough someone up.